unfalse/cowsMoneyAndKarma/README.md

 ## Bugs and flaws

-There is no karma counter or other think linked with karma implemented actually.
+There is no karma counter or other thing linked with karma implemented actually.